- 1.1. I have been accepted to the JET Programme. Can I change my point of departure?

 Please do not bring any pets to Japan.
 Japanese quarantine procedures are very strict.
-Quarantine may be extremely long, during which time the burden and cost of looking after the animal can be very high.
+Quarantine may be extremely long, during which the burden and cost of looking after an animal can be very high.
 Please understand that pets are not allowed at Post-Arrival Orientation, and in general, most Japanese apartment buildings prohibit keeping animals.

 5. Terms & Conditions/Insurance

 - 5.1.
 Are JET Programme participants employees of the JET Programme/CLAIR/the three ministries?

 No. JET Programme participants are employed by various individual institutions, such as local government organisations or private schools in Japan.
 The JET Programme refers to these entities as contracting organisations.

 - 5.2.
 Are there any differences in conditions of employment among contracting organisations?